 When you first contact Bhatt Murphy about a legal issue, either by calling us or by sending us an email from this site, we will need to obtain personal data from you to see if we can help you.

 The personal information we will ask you to provide at this stage will include:

-We may also need to ask you for some special categories of personal data, including details of your ethnicity and your health, depending on the nature of your enquiry.
+We may also need to ask you for some sensitive personal data, including details of your ethnicity and your health, depending on the nature of your enquiry.